 Experience the Best of the Magic Kingdom

 Even if your time is short, you can conquer the Magic Kingdom in one day with this itinerary.
-Sure, you can’t do it all but that's just a reason to come back!
-Believe me, once is not enough.
+If you've missed something, that's just a reason to come back!